joshbegley/nyt-latest/README.md

 `By presenting “The Orphan of Chao” and “Snow in Midsummer,” the Shaw Festival is helping “the past to smash its way into the modern world.”`\
 https://nytimes.com/2024/09/12/theater/shaw-festival-orphan-chao-snow-midsummer.html

-**Floodwaters and Winds Strand Residents in Southern Louisiana**\
+**Residents Survived a Harrowing Night in Southern Louisiana**\
-`Waters were receding in the state’s southern communities, near where Hurricane Francine made landfall.
-Rescuers evacuated some families that had been stranded.`\
+`Rescuers evacuated some families that had been stranded, but waters were receding by morning in the state’s southern communities, near where Hurricane Francine made landfall.`\
 https://nytimes.com/2024/09/12/weather/morgan-city-thibodaux-francine.html

 **New Look at Landslide Potential Shows 44% of U.S. Is at Risk**\